KhyathiKancharla/CareerNavigator/README.md

 # CareerNavigator
 ## Functions
-- if the student want to change his/her domain there is a roadmap of what skills are required and how to study.
+- If the student want to change his/her domain there is a roadmap of what skills are required and how to study.
-- the student can attempt different types of quizes.
+- The student can attempt different types of quizes.
 - In the learner module the student can do a profile screening to know what job roles he can get with the skills he/she accquires.
+- The learner gets a detailed roadmap with the resources links that are free to access

 ### Admin
 - Create Admin account using command